kunaakos/yorgos/README.md

 The messages are of different subtypes of `Message`:
 - `PlainMessage`s that you don't expect a response to
 - `QueryMessage`s expect a response
-- ...which should be a `ResponseMessage`
+- responses to queries are `ResponseMessage`s

 They accept two type parameters:
 - `MessageTypeIdentifier`, which is an uppercase string